 Favored by saltwater anglers worldwide, the Palomar knot is also a reliable choice when fly fishing for hefty catches like GT’s or sailfish.
 Ready to master this essential fly fishing skill?
 Let’s dive into the step-by-step process of tying a Palomar knot.

 How To Tie A Palomar Knot

-Wet the knot with saliva and pull the standing end of the line which is still a double line.
-It will slowly tighten and you must make sure it sits above the shank and holds on the bight right below the eye of the hook.
-Now trim off any excess tag ends and you have learned to tie the Palomar knot.
+Moisten the knot with saliva and pull the standing end of the line, which remains doubled.
+This action will gradually tighten the knot, ensuring it sits above the shank and firmly on the bight below the hook’s eye.
+Trim off any excess tag ends and voila, you’ve successfully tied a Palomar knot!

 Can you tie a Palomar knot with braid?